 A monopod tripod combination will save you the hassle of buying them separately and having to carry two different types of camera supports at the same time.
 You don't want to spend twice as much money either.
 This article will explain the 3 different kinds of monopod tripod combinations, help you decide which is the right one for you and give you a good place for reading reviews on specific models.

 Let's face it.
 Tripods are better to use in some situations and monopods are better in other situations.
 Using a tripod-monopod hybrid makes more sense, right?
 If so, what's the best monopod tripod combination?
 Everyone likes to travel lightly, but which combined monopod and tripod kit is the better way to go.

 When they first came out, the 2in1 tripod monopod combo was more of a novelty and the designs weren't fully thought out.
 How about now?
 It's a no-brainer.
-Let's evaluate the ins and outs of the different set-ups for monopod and tripod combinations.
+Let's evaluate the ins and outs of the 3 different set-ups for monopod and tripod combinations.
 If you'd like to add your thoughts too, so everyone can benefit, you can add your opinion at the end of this article.

 There are different directions you can go in when considering having both a tripod and a monopod at your disposal at the same time.
 There is no one right answer to our question of whether it's a good idea for you or not, but this comparison will help you.